darahea/joule_extensibility/tutorials/products/step4/index.md

 joule launch products
 ```
 2. A Browser will open with the joule web client.
 You can now test your assistant in the chat window.
-3. Type "Search for products" to call the new capability.
+3. Type `Search for products` to call the new capability.

-**TODO: Add a useful example query here**
+4. Type `Show products in category Smartphones & Tablets` to search for a specific category
+5. Type `Show details of the first one` to get more details about the first entry of the result list.
+6. Type `Show the Maxi Tablet` to ask for a specific article

 * [Back to Overview](../index.md)